At a Glance

 Some tips for your application 🫡

-Highlight Relevant Experience: In your CV and cover letter, emphasize any previous experience in care or support roles.
-Mention specific tasks you've performed that align with the responsibilities listed, such as personal care or household support.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience in care or support roles.
+Mention specific tasks you've performed that relate to the responsibilities listed, such as personal care or assisting with daily living activities.

-Showcase Your Skills: Make sure to highlight your strong communication and interpersonal skills in your application.
-Provide examples of how you've effectively interacted with others in past roles, especially in challenging situations.
+Showcase Your Skills: Demonstrate your strong communication and interpersonal skills in your application.
+Provide examples of how you've effectively interacted with others, especially in challenging situations, to show you can put resident wellbeing at the heart of your service.

 How to prepare for a job interview at Selective Recruitment Solutions Ltd